-In relation to the FAW/EFAW/EPFA training courses, providers will follow the current guidelines issued by Resuscitation Council (UK) October 2015.
+In relation to the FAW/EFAW/EPFA training courses, providers will follow the current guidelines issued by Resuscitation Council (UK) 2021.

-- 3.3 Training will be updated every three years and will not be allowed to expire before retraining has been achieved. - 3.4 The need for ongoing refresher training for any staff will be carefully reviewed each year to ensure staff basic skills are up-to-date, although we are aware that this is not mandatory.
-Annual three hour basic skills updates in between formal training are recommended to keep staff up to date.
+- 3.3 Training will be updated every three years and will not be allowed to expire before retraining has been achieved. - 3.4 The need for ongoing refresher training for any staff will be carefully reviewed each year to ensure staff basic skills are up to date, although we are aware that this is not mandatory.
 Online annual refresher training is available on My Cognita.